 You should use your l’il palates cleaner along with your Monoject Syringe or Waterpik three times per day, after you brush your teeth.

 The Monoject Syringe is fantastic for cleaning food and plaque out from under your expander, using water pressure.
-Simply pull back on the plunger with the tip of the syringe dipped in a cup or bowl of water.
+Simply pull back on the plunger with the tip of the syringe dipped in a cup or bowl of lukewarm or warm water.

 Then, while leaning over the bathroom sink, aim the syringe tip just under the front of the expander plastic, and push the plunger inward.
 Repeat until the water is clear of food and plaque.
 It’s like giving the roof of your mouth a shower.